-Your coach is pre-wired for trailer or car towing lights with a 6-pin socket on the rear bumper.
+Your coach is pre-wired for trailer or car towing lights with a 7-pin socket.
 The connector plug is supplied in the coach parts package provided to you by your dealer when you took delivery of the vehicle.

-The diagram shows proper connection of trailer or tow vehicle wiring to the coach light system.
-We recommend connections be made by a qualified auto electrical technician to avoid 'shorts' or other malfunctions.
+The following diagram shows proper connection of trailer or tow vehicle wiring to the coach light system.
+The "pigtail" assembly with the (car/trailer end) connector plug should be wired by a qualified technician.
+Provision for an electric brake controller is located near the steering column.